 - How will the owners resolve disputes?

 These are major decisions, which you'll want to think over and discuss in advance of committing them to paper.
-As friendly as things are now, consider worst-case scenarios.
+As friendly as things are now, consider worst-case scenarios: everything from a guest who won't leave to a natural disaster destroying the house to a sale when property values have dropped.

 You'll probably want to prepare a separate attachment regarding house rules, such as guest policies and cleaning responsibilities.